 “My work, which is of a broadly interdisciplinary nature, has two unifying purposes: (1) a critique of the assumptions and concepts that underlie the humanistic traditions and (2) the construction of a radically new foundation for humanistic inquiry.
 That foundation is existentially grounded in what Paul Ricoeur calls “the subjectivity of the subject.”
 It is thus dedicated to a discovery of the psychological motives that shape every act of interpretation and an explanation of why those motives have been so persistently neglected and denied.
 My goal is to construct a process of reflection that challenges the understanding we have of ourselves and our activities.
 The series of books that I’ve written in pursuit of this project constitute a single order of thought, a dialectical unity of progressive complication in which each book concludes with the problem that the next book addresses.”

-If you enjoy what we’re doing, please join us: www.patreon.com/vanessa23carl
+If you enjoy what we’re doing, please join us at Patreon!Become a Patron!

 The song at the end of the episode is “Mad Love” words by Vanessa Sinclair & Carl Abrahamsson.
 Music by Carl Abrahamsson.
-From their album CUT TO FIT THE MOUTH available on cassette in the USA from www.arcanamachine.com and www.trapart.net in the EU/ World.
-And digitally via www.highbrow-lowlife.com
+From the album CUT TO FIT THE MOUTH.
+Also available digitally at Bandcamp and all major streaming platforms.

 Artwork: Portrait of Amelia C. Van Buren by the great 19th century American painter Thomas Eakins.